by Liuba Timonina, JŪRMALA

 Pumpuri is followed by the Assern station (Asari).
 Unfortunately, like most of the railway stations, it was burnt down during the First World War.
-However, the new building designed in 1926 by a well-known Latvian architect Pēteris Feders still stands today.
+However, the new building, designed in 1926 by the well-known Latvian architect Pēteris Feders, still stands today.

-When the railway reached Sloka (Schlock) in the second half of the year in 1877, Sloka had already been a separate town.
+When the railway reached Sloka (Schlock) in the second half of the year in 1877, Sloka was a separate town.
 The emergence of the railway really helped Sloka’s population to keep up with the entrepreneurial spirit of the time.

 At the beginning of the 20th century a paper-mill and a cement factory was built, which actively used the railway connection with Riga to deliver and sell their products.

-Ķemeri became widely known already in the end of the 18th century when the first chemical analysis of sulfur waters was made here.
-In 1838 the Ķemeri resort was founded.
-In 1911 a direct connection between Ķemeri and Moscow was established allowing visitors from the remote parts of the Russian Empire to come directly to the Baltic health resorts.
+Ķemeri became widely known at the end of the 18th century when the first chemical analysis of sulfur waters was made here.
+In 1838 Ķemeri resort was founded.
+In 1911, a direct connection between Ķemeri and Moscow was established, allowing visitors from remote parts of the Russian Empire to come directly to the Baltic health resorts.
 The station building you see nowadays dates from 1922 and was designed by Arthur Moedlinger.